cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
-- The latest version of [TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX/releases/latest)
+- The latest version of [TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX/releases/latest/download/TrollInstallerX.ipa)
+    - If you are using a Yellow iPhone 14 or Yellow iPhone 14 Plus on 16.3 (**20D50**), you will need the [TrollInstallerX-20D50](https://github.com/alfiecg24/TrollInstallerX/releases/latest/download/TrollInstallerX-20D50.ipa) version instead.

 ### Installing the application